 Caring for corrugated plastic signs

 Wipe it Down – If you are planning on reusing your sign outdoors or using it outside occasionally, you are going to want to make sure that you wipe it down every once in a while.
-If you are using your coroplast sign primarily as a temporary outdoor display, you will want to be sure that you take it inside to wipe the dirt and debris off.
+If you are using your Coroplast sign primarily as a temporary outdoor display, you should be sure to that you take it inside to wipe off any dirt or debris.
 You don’t need any special kind of cleaner, just a little soap, some water, and light scrubbing will do the trick.You can also use a solution of vinegar and water to kill any germs or bacteria that may be clinging to your sign.

 Avoid Folding – If your sign was not designed to be folded, don’t fold it or keep it folded.
-Folding can cause your sign to wear out faster.
+Folding can cause your sign to wear out faster and lose its flat-lying form.